mckennapsean/dissertation/content/01-intro.md

 design methods, visualization artifacts, and design timelines.

-In [@sec:security], we conducted a successful design study to create a cyber security visualization dashboard using this framework.
-This design study highlights significant challenges for user-centered design, such as limited access to end users and data.
-We present several design methods that we used to overcome these challenges and produce useful visualization design artifacts.
-We include a discussion on the design decisions, evaluation, and deployment of this visualization system as a case study on the descriptive and generative power of the design activity framework.

 To tailor the design activity framework to visualization novices, we created concise design worksheets for the framework, in [@sec:worksheets].
 By reflecting on our own experience using a variety of design methods, we identified simple